 To get a sense of how a script works, create a text file named layer.scr and type the following lines.
 Be careful not to create extra lines or spaces anywhere in the file.
-However, enter $\dashv$ twice at the end of the last line.
-The first $\dashv$ will execute the color option and the second $\dashv$ will exit the LAYER command.
+However, second → will exit the LAYER command.

 '''

 LAYER

 New

-fll,fll-dim,fll-txt
+fl1,fl1-dim,fl1-txt

 Color

 2

-fll
+f11

 Color

-3

-fll-dim
+fl1-dim

 Color

-4

-fll-txt
+fl1-txt

 '''